Cruising the high seas

 Mediterranean & Greek Isles

-A cruise around the Mediterranean is also an education in the greatest masterpieces in art and architecture – the statue of David in Florence, the Sagrada Família in Barcelona and St. Mark’s Basilica in Venice are all here.
+A cruise around the Mediterranean is an education in the greatest masterpieces in art and architecture – the statue of David in Florence, the Sagrada Família in Barcelona and St. Mark’s Basilica in Venice are all here.

 It isn’t any less grand in the Greek Islands.
 These ancient islands were featured in Greek mythological tales long before hitting the glossy pages of travel magazines and cruise itineraries.